Information for Package Developers

 print(io, "<span><span style=\"color:aqua; font-size:0.7em\">General</span> Kenobi</span>")

-MIME type allows you to make use of the styling Atom uses:
+The application/prs.juno.inline MIME type allows you to make use of the styling Atom uses:

 treelabel(io::IO, x::Foo, ::MIME"application/prs.juno.inline") =